 Lutein & zeaxanthin are carotenoid nutrients concentrated in the macular region of the eye which work in two ways to protect eye health.
 As antioxidants they may help to prevent against free radical damage.
 And as essential pigments for the eyes they filter out harmful UV light.
 Foods such as spinach, other green vegetables and corn are great source of these antioxidants.

 Selenium is a component of the antioxidant glutathione peroxidase which may help to prevent free radical damage to cell membranes.
 Found in foods such as Brazil nuts, garlic and wheat germ, selenium also supports the function of vitamins C & E.

 Omega-3 fatty acids, found in oily fish such as salmon, tuna, anchovies and sardines are needed for optimal macular health.
 Omega-3s may help to maintain cell membrane health and are found in high levels in the retina.
 Eat 2 to 3 serves of oily fish per week to get the required amount of these essential fats to help support macula health.

 Just as we need to slip, slop, slap to prevent sun damage to our skin, we need to protect our eyes from harmful UV light.
 Accumulated UV exposure can increase the risk of macular damage.
-So grab a pair of well fitting sunnies that provide UV protection and meet Australian standards and wear a broad-rimmed hat to decrease the amount of light hitting your eyes.
+So grab a pair of well fitting sunnies that provide UV protection and meet New Zealand standards and wear a broad-rimmed hat to decrease the amount of light hitting your eyes.